marcdenning/spring-app-sample-az/README.md

 One way of allowing developers to authenticate from their local environment while still leveraging Managed Identities during deployment, is making use of the Azure Default Credential chain.
 In version 12+ of the Microsoft SQL Server JDBC driver, the driver can authenticate based on a chain of identities including an Azure CLI token.
 A developer can install the Azure CLI, authenticate to a tenant via `az login`, and the database driver can detect that authentication token as a fallback.
+If using Gitpod, use `az login --use-device-code` to authenticate as the interactive prompt may not work as well.

 Before configuring the application, the developer's Azure Active Directory account must be given permissions to use the database.
 Check [the Microsoft documentation on assigning roles](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/migrate-sql-database-to-passwordless-connection?tabs=spring%2Capp-service%2Cassign-role-azure-cli#assign-roles-to-the-managed-identity) for up-to-date steps.